-Directed by Jia Yi Gu and Maxi Spina, Spinagu combines professional activities with academic, research and curatorial projects.
-Their award-winning practice has been recognized and supported by the Graham Foundation, the Getty Foundation, MacDowell, California Arts Council, LA County Arts Commission, Canadian Centre for Architecture, and American Institute of Architects.
-Their work and writing has been published in Log, e-flux Architecture, Architectural Digest, Architect’s Record, and Architect Magazine, amongst others.
+Directed by Jia Yi Gu and Maxi Spina, Spinagu has been recognized and supported by the Graham Foundation, the Getty Foundation, MacDowell, California Arts Council, LA County Arts Commission, Canadian Centre for Architecture, and American Institute of Architects.
+Their work and writing have been published in Log, e-flux Architecture, Architectural Digest, Architect’s Record, and Architect Magazine, amongst others.

 AWARDS